 Cons

 - I noticed that the cast net horn section can come apart.
-It doesn’t seem to be designed in a robust manner.
+It doesn’t seem to be designed robustly.

 9. Fitec Super Spreader Cast Net

-Fitec has a super spreader design which means that you get a good landing even with a poor throw.
+Fitec has a super spreader design, meaning you get a good landing even with a poor throw.
 It is also made from nylon which has improved durability.

 The mesh has a 3/8″ size and comes in either 0.75 to 1 pound per foot of weights.
 It is available in 3 to 9 ft sizes.
 I wouldn’t recommend getting a 3 foot size or 0.75 lb/ft – these sizes are just too small and light.
 Maybe you could use these to teach kids to throw but not for an adult angler.